 - The Annual Status of Education Report surveys 600,000 children annually

 - Pratham recruited and trained 65,000 volunteers and trained 61,000 teachers

-- Over 100,000 children borrowed books from Pratham libraries
+- 100,000 children borrowed books from Pratham libraries

-- More than 4,000 child laborers and street children rescued, educated and sheltered
+- 4,000 child laborers and street children were rescued, sheltered, and educated

 LEARN MORE ABOUT THEIR WORK: